railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.

-In most real companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
+In most companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
 Even then there's often several weeks of delay between reality and the report.